brend/BTTTT/README.md

     in a row, should you keep choosing squares that are already occupied by your opponent.
 4. You **immediately forfeit** the game should you
-    a.
-Choose a square that does not exist
+    1. Choose a square that does not exist
-    b.
-Choose a square that you have chosen before
+    2. Choose a square that you have chosen before

 ## Creating a Player